ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - ✔
      -

 The model driver input (ww3_multi.inp) includes the input, model and output grids definition, the starting and ending times for the entire model run and output types and intervals.
 The ww3_multi.inp.IN template is located under tests/parm/ directory.
-The inputs are listed and described in :numref:`Table %s <WW3_Driver>`
+The inputs are described hereinafter:

 .. _WW3_Driver: